aiverify-foundation/moonshot-data/README.md

 - [Recipes](#recipes) are a benchmarks that are ready to be administered onto an AI system, consisting minimally of a dataset and a metric.
 - [Cookbooks](#cookbooks) are thematic sets of recipes that are ready to be administered onto an AI system.

-#### ☠️ For Red-Teaming:
+#### ☠️ For Red Teaming:
-- [Attack Modules](#attack-modules) are techniques that will enable the automatic generation of adversarial prompts for automated Red-Teaming.
+- [Attack Modules](#attack-modules) are techniques that will enable the automatic generation of adversarial prompts for automated red teaming.
-- <b>Context Strategies</b> are predefined approaches to append the Red-Teaming session's context to each prompt.
+- <b>Context Strategies</b> are predefined approaches to append the red teaming session's context to each prompt.
 - <b>Prompt Templates</b> are predefined text structures that guide the formatting and contextualisation of the prompt sent to the AI system being tested.
 User-input prompts are fit into these templates before being sent to the AI system being tested.

 #### 💯 Results: